 Here are 6 clear examples:

 Complexity risk – With a visual, low-code paradigm, enterprises and software providers can take quick, bite-sized chunks out of the business complexity due to Covid-19.
-Low-code simplifies and democratizes collaborative application development to support new workflows, increased tracking, additional procedures, shifting ways of doing business and increased overall administration – to tackle needs of remote workforces, supply chains and customers.
+Low-code simplifies and democratizes collaborative application development to support new workflows, increased tracking, additional procedures, shifting ways of doing business, and increased overall administration – to tackle the needs of remote workforces, supply chains, and customers.

-Schedule risk – The stakes for hitting a schedule target have never been so high.
-Burdening your IT with demands for critical applications, and gathering a full stack team to hand-code applications that may take weeks to deploy no longer remains a sustainable approach.
+Schedule risk – The stakes for hitting a scheduled target have never been so high.
+Burdening your IT with demands for critical applications, and gathering a full-stack team to hand-code applications that may take weeks to deploy no longer remains a sustainable approach.
 Companies can instead use low-code acceleration to minimize impact from the invariable bumps (scope creep as an example) in any project, besides pandemic induced inefficiencies (lumpy productivity of 100 percent remote teams).